 Bassoons are definitely in the higher range of values for a beginner band instrument.

 Due to these higher expenses, when a bassoon is required to perform in a school or concert band, institutions often provide them.
 Before even opting to purchase a bassoon, fully consider that option or a rental one.
 If you are thinking of buying it, make sure it is something that you really need to buy.

 However, due to the costs of buying new bassoons, and also the higher costs of maintaining them in a good shape, it is true that some schools have unsatisfactory instruments, which if you are serious about learning it, might make sense for you to consider buying either a used or new bassoon.

 Decent second-hand bassoons might be in the range of $2,000 to $3,000.
 You will find cheaper ones, even for about $1,000.
 However, such instruments will most certainly need a good amount of services.

 If you are looking for a brand-new student-level bassoon, its cost might be about $5,000 or less.

 More advanced level models can be listed between $5,000 to over $30,000, or more – for example, the most expensive bassoon you can find online these days is the Fox Model 920 Contrabassoon.
 However, many popular models are discounted by dealers and a bit of shopping around can be worth the effort.

 Such higher prices are entirely related to the bassoon being a large instrument (way larger than other woodwinds), needing more material, and also being more complex in terms of how it functions.
-Being a rarer instrument to be played does also influence its cost as its supply can be considered scarce when comparing to other more popular band instruments.
+Being a rarer instrument to be played also influences its cost as its supply can be considered scarce when compared to other more popular band instruments.

 Bassoons that are made of plastic could be a good option for younger players considering that such material can resist and tolerate more than a typical school environment.